 25mm x 22mm x 3.0mm 35A (Silicone)

-NOTE: I try to avoid natural latex if possible because of the allergy and harvesting issues associated with 100% latex rubber, but I may be able to fulfill basic needs.
+NOTE: I try to avoid natural latex if possible because of the allergy and harvesting issues associated with 100% all natural latex rubber, but I may be able to fulfill basic needs.

 Sold in Packages of 4.
 Quantity discounts apply.